 Ease-in and ease-out a clip to create a smooth transition between a clip and its surrounding gaps.
 To create an ease-in or ease-out transition, select a clip and, in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

 See in Glossary window, set either the Ease In Duration or the Ease Out Duration.

 See in Glossary to create a smooth transition between the animation in the gap before the clip and the Animation clip.
-Ease-out an Animation clip to create a smooth transition between the Animation clip and the animation in the gap after the clip.
-There are many factors that determine what animation occurs in the gap before and after an Animation clip.
-See Setting gap extrapolation for details.
+Ease-out of an Animation clip to create a smooth transition between the Animation clip and the animation in the gap after the clip.
+For information on the factors that determine what animation occurs in the gap before and after an Animation clip, see Setting gap extrapolation.

-On a Playable track, ease-In a Playable clip to fade in the effect or script in the Playable clip.
-Ease-Out a Playable clip to fade out the effect or script in the Playable clip.
+On a Playable track, ease-In to a Playable clip to fade in the effect or script in the Playable clip.
+Ease-out of a Playable clip to fade out the effect or script in the Playable clip.